suvam0451/dhaaga/README.md

 [Misskey](https://misskey.io/@suvam0451) |
 [X](https://x.com/suvam0451)

-By the way, the word **"Dhaaga" (धागा)** refers to thread or string in Hindi.
-The word carries deep symbolic meanings, represents *connection, unity and bonding*.
+By the way, the word **'Dhaaga (धागा)'** means 'thread' or 'string' in Hindi.
+It carries deep symbolic significance, representing *connection, unity and bonding*.

 ---